Luming-L/NGG/L5_NGG.md

 - Contigs in a scaffold are separated by gaps (indicated by "N"s)
 - optical mapping, crosslinking, and so on.
 **N50:**
-**CEGMA:**
+- half of the genome will be covered by smallest size of contig **CEGMA:**
 **BUSCO:**